ciudadanointeligente/data_store/README.md

 ```
 bundle exec rails s
 ```
-visit http://localhost:3000 to see billit running
+visit http://localhost:3000 to see the middleware running

 ##Usage
 ###GET bill